Shiping County

-Shiping County (石屏县 (Shípíng Xiàn)) is a county in the Honghe Hani and Yi Autonomous Prefecture in the southern part of the Yunnan province, China.
+Shiping County (石屏县 (Shípíng Xiàn)) is a county in the Honghe Hani and Yi Autonomous Prefecture in southeastern Yunnan province, China.
 It is located about 240 km from Kunming, the provincial capital.
 The county has a population of approximately 280,000 and its area is 3037 km2.

+Shiping County is located in the northwest of Honghe Prefecture and borders Jianshui County to the east, Honghe County across the Honghe River to the south, Yuanjiang County and Xinping County to the west, and Tonghai County and Eshan County to the north.

 Notable sights

 The county features many gardens and colorful murals.
 Yilong Lake, a large fresh water lake with a surface area of 32 square km, is particularly notable for its scenery, including the colorful lotus flowers that bloom on its surface.
 It is located about 2 km east of the county seat.

 The Xiushan Temple is located southwest of the county seat.
 It was constructed during the Tang dynasty and renamed Xiushan Temple during the Ming dynasty.

 Administrative divisions

 In the present, Shiping County has 7 towns and 2 townships.